 Let’s take a look at some of the professional options you have for tinting your resin.

 The texture of pigment powder is similar to that of ground chalk and has a matte finish.
 In fact, chalk is sometimes added to the mix as a filler.
 Pigments may be made from organic materials or inorganic/synthetic materials such as coal tars and other petrochemicals.
+When mixed with resin, they will show opaque coloration without shimmer.

 Changing your resin color is easy and, as mentioned above, only requires a little bit to achieve results.